andrewabest/andrewbestdotcom/content/lately.md

 # What am I doing now?

-* Building a product in Azure, and [Learning some things](https://www.andrew-best.com/posts/please-sir-can-i-have-some-auth/) along the way.
-* Growing the newly-minted Telstra Purple Adelaide team - if you are an awesome developer, data-er, or designer - [drop me an email](mailto:andrew.best@readify.net)!
+* Ramping up at [Octopus Deploy](https://www.octopus.com)!
+I've had a desire to work with a product organization for a while now, and Octopus is a perfect fit for me.
 * Scheming on what might be for [DDD Adelaide](https://dddadelaide.com/) 2020.
 2019 was AMAZING and an outright success, and I want 2020 to be bigger and better.

 ## Previously

+* Building a product in Azure, and [Learning some things](https://www.andrew-best.com/posts/please-sir-can-i-have-some-auth/) along the way.
+* Growing the newly-minted Telstra Purple Adelaide team - if you are an awesome developer, data-er, or designer - [drop me an email](mailto:andrew.best@readify.net)!
 * Organizing a conference!
 I'm busily co-founding [DDD Adelaide](https://dddadelaide.com/).
 It will be awesome.
 I can't wait for conference day!
 * Building the foundational Readify Adelaide team - if you are an awesome developer, data-er, or designer - [drop me an email](mailto:andrew.best@readify.net)!
 * Re-establishing my roots in the Adelaide tech community.
 Need a [speaker](https://www.andrew-best.com/speaking/) for an event?
 Want to talk about [solving problems](https://www.andrew-best.com/posts/discover-decide-deliver-part-one/) that you and your team are currently tackling?
 Need someone to help represent technology within your business?
 I'm more than happy to buy the coffees ☕☕